 If you’re looking for a long-term pillow (e.g. if you suffer from non-pregnancy related aches and pains) then it may be worth investing in a higher quality buy, but if you’re only going to be using it for a few months, the sleepdove is a great value option.

 Chuckle – (Best Hypoallergenic)

 The Chuckle pillow has an ergonomic design similar to the Sleepdove.
 It’s symmetrical, so if you turn over during the night, you don’t have to worry about rearranging your pillows.

 If you’re the right size and shape to fit the curved design, then you’ll find the Chuckle super comfy and supportive.
 The square shape of the head end and cut out for the shoulders means it may be more comfortable on your neck than pillows that have a tighter bend.
 However, it is shorter than some others here, and if you’re tall, then you may find the contoured design doesn’t suit your particular body shape.

 The PP cotton filling is supportive yet soft – this is certainly a pillow you’ll love to cuddle in bed whether pregnant or not.
 It doesn’t have quite as much stuffing as others, and as a result, it’s a little less firm.
-This will either be a pro or a con for your depending on your personal preferences!
+This will either be a pro or a con for you, depending on your personal preferences!

-The machine washable outer cover is 100% per cent cotton, not the poly-cotton mix that cheaper pillowcases use.
+The machine-washable outer cover is 100% percent cotton, not the poly-cotton mix that cheaper pillowcases use.
 It washes well and feels soft against your skin.